altocodenl/tagaway-mobile/tagaway/lib/readme.md

 -----
 - Draggable selection
+- Info view for each piv on cloud (Tom)
 - Tutorial (Tom)
 - Share Tagaway button and link (Tom)
 - Write a QA script (Tom)